 In China, there might be risks of concealing or transferring property by the debtor.
 To reduce such risks, it is advisable to conduct a due diligence investigation beforehand and to determine whether there are enforceable assets in China.

-We can recommend business research firms to our clients, and have them conduct such investigation.
+We can recommend business research firms to our clients, and have them conduct such an investigation.

 For each investigation conducted against one debtor, the research firms charge from $ 1,000 to $ 3,000.